-Island Drilling informed last week that its Island Innovator rig finalised the BP7 well for Dana Petroleum – awarded in October 2021 – and has already started drilling on the Orlando field on behalf of Tailwind Energy thanks to a deal, which was secured in December 2021.
+Island Drilling informed last week that its Island Innovator rig had finalised the BP7 well for Dana Petroleum, awarded in October 2021.
+This rig has already started drilling on the Orlando field on behalf of Tailwind Energy thanks to a deal, which was secured in December 2021.

 “The good HSE performance and low levels of rig and operations non-productive time was particularly recognised as impressive by Dana Petroleum,” explained the company in its statement.

 The 2012-built sixth-generation harsh environment semi-submersible drilling rig also installed a completion and a subsea tree by use of the heave compensated crane, based on the firm’s statement.
 Island Drilling further elaborated that the use of the crane for installing the subsea tree “reduced the installation time by almost four days.”

 “The Island Drilling company appreciate the cooperation with both Dana Petroleum Limited and Petrofac on the operation,” added the firm.

 Moreover, the drilling company says that once the work on the Orlando field, block 3/3b-13y, is finalised, the Island Innovator rig will prepare to sail towards South Africa, where it will start drilling the Gazania-1 well for Eco Atlantic Oil & Gas.
 This well is located in the Orange Basin in South Africa and the deal for this assignment was disclosed in March 2022.